ReDI-School/intro-java/lesson4/decision.md

 }
 ```

-Similar to the `if` statement, the `else`-block will be executed if the condition evaluates to false.
+Similar to the `if` statement, the `else`-block is be executed if the condition evaluates to false.
-All statements in the block will be executed.
+All statements in the block are executed.

 ## else if